 We assume you already have knowledge of GTM and have created a website container to configure tags for your website.

-1. Install the template
+1. Install the template (manually by downloading from Github)

 1. Open your GTM container